“As an online discussion grows longer, the probability of a comparison involving Hitler approaches 1”

 Then there’s the casting – or perhaps the problem is how the cast is directed?
 Elissa Beth Stebbins continues to be a consistently great performer, and actor Sam Jackson continues to be one of the Bay Area’s most underutilized dramatic talents.
 The thing is, these two stand out so much because they’re the only two to play their multiple characters with any semblance of nuance.
 The rest of the cast seem to be directed by Susannah Martin to go as over-the-top as humanly possible.
 Like a pair of Spinal Tap speakers, they all go to 11 – with Josh Schell’s “Justin” and Sango Tajima’s “Sarah” going full-on Jack Torrence & Wendy before the play is over.

-Perhaps the most egregious is the dual-casting of Mohammad Shehata as the Jai – the Muslim husband who’s played as an asshole from the moment he steps on stage – and Hitler.
+Perhaps the most egregious is the dual-casting of Mohammad Shehata as Jai – the Muslim husband who’s played as an asshole from the moment he steps on stage – and Hitler.
 Last year, I saw the Martin-directed Shotgun production of The Events, in which Martin’s attempts at color-blind casting paradoxically turned out racist.
 In this case – and the script’s focus on the origins of the swastika – I’m genuinely curious as to whether having Shehata play both roles was the decision of the playwright or the director?
 Either way, it’s distracting.

-To the play’s credit, it’s technical design is great.
+To the play’s credit, its technical design is great.
 Angrette McClosky’s set is an interesting display of pre-century Eastern European design, though I couldn’t quite understand all the “ash”-like material on the ground.
 Though the use of Hitler/Nazi imagery is an easy target to hit these days, Wolfgang Wachalovsky’s projections are at least consistent.
-The only technical thing that really rubbed me wrong was the fighting choreography by Miguel Martinez.
+The only technical thing that really rubbed me wrong was the fight choreography by Miguel Martinez.
 The characters all move in the fights light vaudevillian pratfallers, but I now wonder if that was a deliberate choice by the creators who were trying for satire and failing?

 It was one year ago that I raved about Christopher Chen’s You Mean to Do Me Harm, another SF Playhouse Sandbox production by an Asian-American playwright.
 That play also tackled contemporary American racism, but did so without insulting the intelligence of its audience or reducing its characters stereotypes.
-That play, I’m please know, will have a full-fledged production this Autumn as the opener for the Playhouse’s 2018/19 season.
+That play, I’m please to know, will have a full-fledged production this Autumn as the opener for the Playhouse’s 2018/19 season.

-Dipika Guha also has a play in the upcoming season (the Bill English-directed Yoga Play) and I’m actually looking forward to it, but I sincerely hope that In Braunau goes through some major rewriting and workshopping before it’s put only anyone’s season line-up.
+Dipika Guha also has a play in the upcoming season (the Bill English-directed Yoga Play) and I’m actually looking forward to it, but I sincerely hope that In Braunau goes through some major rewriting and workshopping before it’s put on anyone’s season line-up.
 The ideas of a story are there, but the execution is a mess.
 I gather it wants to be a story about how easy it is to repeat the mistakes of the past, but the script just winds up making mistakes of its own.

 In Braunau is scheduled to run until the 7th of July at the Rueff Stage of the ACT Strand Theater in San Francisco.